The Triangle (film): Plot

 Tommy and Charlie both awake from the same nightmare, and discover Gus's body.
-They frantically search for Stu, but they only find Julia's bloodied flashlight outside the ship's vault.
+They frantically look for Stu, but they only find Julia's bloodied flashlight outside the ship's vault.
 Stu sneaks up on them and throw them in the ballast, locks the door, and begins to flood the compartment with ballast water.
 They discover the ballast contains the skeletal remains of the ship's passengers and crew.
 They also find Julia's body and realize that Stu killed her.

 Captain Morgan is still working in the engine room and does not hear any of the previous commotion.
 Stu confronts him, and Captain Morgan is mortally wounded.
 Before he dies, he tells Tommy that Stu is acting like one of the original passengers on the final voyage of the Queen of Scots, who went crazy and killed everyone with a cricket bat.

 Tommy and Charlie attempt to escape, but Stu pursues them.
 Tommy pushes Stu through a pane of glass, and he and Charlie cover the boat with petrol and attempts to board the small dinghy that originally came from Captain Morgan's boat.
 Charlie boards the dinghy, but before Tommy has the chance, he is attacked by a bloodied Stu.
-Charlie loosens the pulley while the cords are entangled around Stu's feet causing him to be pulled off the ship and hanged.
+Charlie loosens the pulley while the cords are entangled around Stu's feet, causing him to be pulled off the ship and hanged.
 Tommy escapes to the dinghy, and the ship suddenly comes back to life and begins to pursue them.
 Tommy shoots a flare at the Queen of Scots, igniting the petrol and causing it to explode.

 Their dinghy is discovered by patrolmen, and Tommy and Charlie tell them their story.
-The patrol men are shocked to learn that they are survivors from Captain Morgan's ship, and just before the credits roll a radio broadcast is heard that reveals that Captain Morgan's boat was lost at sea over four years ago, while the movie seemingly transpires over a single day, implying that the Bermuda Triangle is a wormhole.
+The patrol men are shocked to learn that they are survivors from Captain Morgan's ship, and just before the credits roll, a radio broadcast is heard which reveals Captain Morgan's boat was lost at sea over four years ago, while the movie seemingly transpires over a single day, implying the Bermuda Triangle is a wormhole.

 Reception

 The film was a ratings hit, becoming the most-watched movie on basic cable during the month of its release.
-In spite of the film's success with audiences, it was not as well received by critics, as most reviews were lukewarm at best.
-Michael Speier of Variety called it "a B movie in the truest sense of the genre," and went on to criticize its acting and special effects.
+In spite of the film's success with audiences, it was not as well received by critics, as most reviews were mediocre at best.
+Michael Speier of Variety called it "a B movie in the truest sense of the genre", and went on to criticize its acting and special effects.
 Tom Shales of The Washington Post had a marginally more positive reaction to the film, noting the appeal of some of the performers and a few impressive effects shots.
 However, he ultimately panned the film for being dull and slow.